NITUO FUNERAL SERVICES SINGAPORE

 Select the number of days you want

-Funeral arrangements are usually made in advance, but in the event of a sudden death, you may need to make arrangements quickly.
-Choosing the number of days for a funeral can be a difficult decision to make in such a time of crisis.
+Funeral services are usually planned in advance, but in the event of a sudden death, you may need to make arrangements quickly.
+Choosing the number of days for a funeral wake can be a difficult decision to make in such a time of crisis.

-The length of a funeral can vary from a few hours to many days.
-The length of time for the funeral service will depend on the type of service you choose.
-Some funerals last just a few hours and others may last for several days.
+The length of funeral services can vary from a few hours to many days.
+The length of time for the funeral service will depend on the type of package you choose.
+A funeral wake can last just a few hours and others may last for several days.

 This is dependent on the type of packages you select.
-Typically, most chinese funerals tend to last at least 3 days.
+Typically, most chinese funeral packages tend to last at least 3 days.
 Christian and Catholic funerals tend to last for a day or two.
+Funeral parlours will typically advise you to choose longer days out of filial piety, however, we advise that you consider your finances as well.
+No relative would want their kin to financially burden themselves for their funerals.

 Choose the location of the funeral

-Most commonly, funerals are held at the residential area of the deceased.
+Most commonly, funeral services are held at the residential area of the deceased.
 We will help you procure the necessary permits to host your procession at peace.

-The funeral should be held at a location that is appropriate in terms of cost, access to friends and family, and logistics.
+A funeral wake should be held at a location that is appropriate in terms of cost, access to friends and family, and logistics.

 Choose a casket